Pediatric Hospitalist Fellowship

 The fellow will have mandatory didactics spread over the course of the year.
 These include:

-• The Common Fellowship Curriculum lecture series: A series of educational topics common to all fellows such as: Adult learning theory, teaching how to teach, evaluation and feedback, dealing with the problem learner, Evidence-Based Medicine (EBM), preparing creative lectures, abstracts, presentations, workshops and posters, professionalism, research methods, biostatistics, to name a few.
+• Monthly Fellows Breakfast and Common Fellowship Curriculum lecture series: A series of educational topics common to all fellows such as: Adult learning theory, evaluation and feedback, dealing with the problem learner, Evidence-Based Medicine (EBM), preparing creative lectures, abstracts, presentations, workshops and posters, professionalism, research methods, biostatistics, to name a few.
 These occur monthly and are required for all Nicklaus Children's Hospital fellows.

 • Nicklaus CME series: Attend weekly Grand Rounds and Radiology conferences.

-• Hospitalist Division Lectures: Present in the Division’s Journal Club, Root-Cause analysis, and Morbidity and Mortality meetings.
+• Hospitalist Division Lectures: Present in the Division’s Journal Club, Root-Cause Analysis, and Morbidity and Mortality meetings throughout fellowship.
 Attend faculty led lectures with a focus on the business of medicine, caring for complex care patients, difficult conversations and more.

 • Web-based modules on practice management - (IPM) Introduction to the Practice of Medicine Modules from the AMA